syncfusion-content/wpf-docs/wpf/SfDiagram/Printing.md

 Steps for setting Header for printing,

-1. Create DataTemplate in Resources and assign it to the `PageHeaderTemplate` property.
+1.Create DataTemplate in Resources and assign it to the `PageHeaderTemplate` property.

 {% tabs %}
 {% highlight XAML%}